ks2software/KS2-Bluemix-API-Demo/README.md

 At this point you should have `node.js` installed on your computer and the `loopback` npm package installed as a global node module.

 ### 1. Generating the API project
 Now we can begin setting up our project.
-We will start by typing in the command that will generate our loopback project.
+Make sure you still have your terminal or command prompt up and we will start by typing in the command that will generate our loopback project.

 ```
+# In your ~/lbproject folder run this command
 > lb
 ```
 This command will take you through the loopback project generator.
 We are going to use the following information to generate our project.